 Heat sweetened condensed milk in a medium nonstick saucepan, stirring constantly, until mixture just starts to bubble or almost starts to bubble (I cooked mine on medium heat for about 5 minutes–that should be long enough).

-I usually end up with extra candy canes after Christmas, so I love recipes like this where I can use them up in a yummy way!
+I usually have extra candy canes during the Christmas holiday, so I love recipes like this where I can use them up in a yummy way!
 Have you made any good candy cane recipes this year?